microsoft/tracelogging/LTTng/README.md

 sudo apt install liblttng-ust-dev
 ```

-If your normal package repository uses an older version of lttng, consider using the ppa:lttng/stable-2.10 repository to get lttng 2.10:
+If your normal package repository uses an older version of LTTng, consider using the ppa:lttng/stable-2.10 repository to get LTTng 2.10:

 ```bash
 sudo apt-add-repository ppa:lttng/stable-2.10 -y